 He | Him | His

-Patrick Vogt initially began working with API as an Avathon Board Member, and is now CEO in the shared Office of the CEO.
+Patrick Vogt is CEO of API, he has been with API over five years as a board member, CEO and Investor.
 He has more than 30 years of experience building innovative technology and products, accelerating company growth, and establishing mission-based organizational cultures.

 Patrick received a bachelor of science degree in business from the State University of New York and holds an MBA from the Hagan School of Business, Iona College.